Blog

 That's where the C-wire comes in.
 It provides a constant flow of power from your furnace directly to the thermostat.
 Without it, a smart thermostat might try to steal tiny sips of power from other wires, which can lead to flickering screens, a lost Wi-Fi connection, or even short-cycling your air conditioning system.
 A dedicated C-wire ensures your thermostat has all the power it needs to do its job without causing problems.

-How an Adapter Provides Consistent Power
+How an Adapter Guarantees Consistent Power

 So, how does a little box create a new power source out of thin air?
 It doesn't, but it does something pretty smart.
 The C-wire adapter is installed down at your furnace or air handler, right by the control board.
 It works by reconfiguring your existing wires.
 In a typical four-wire setup, for example, the adapter can combine signals to free up one of the wires to act as the C-wire.